 If there’s one guilty pleasure I have (I know – just one?
 So cute.) it’s mac ‘n’ cheese.
-When Chris went gluten-free it was hard to justify buying it in boxes for three reasons:
+Back when I entertained a gluten-free partner it was hard to justify buying it in boxes for three reasons:

 - Finishing an entire box on my own, while filling, also makes me feel like a little oinker.